python-students-summer2024/lists-exercise-yr2313/README.md

 - `mood_assessor.py` - this file must include a function named `assess_mood()` that takes no arguments and outputs the user's mood, based on the data found in the file named `mood_diary.txt`.
 - `main.py` - this file must call the `assess_mood()` function defined in the file named `mood_assessor.py`.
 - `data` / `mood_diary.txt` - this file must be automatically created by your program.
 It will store the user's mood entries.

+## Debugging

+### Verify the output is correct

+One of the easiest ways to debug a program simply to verify that it behaves correctly when you run it.
+Try running it with a variety of valid and invaalid inputs to be sure it behaves according to instructions under all circumstances.

+### Verify that the tests pass

+Pytest-based tests are included in the `tests` directory that will help you determine whether each function is operating as expected.
+If the functions have been completed correctly, all tests should pass.
+You should not edit any files in the `test` directory.